Jakub112998/Masters-MEDIAPIPE/README.md

 - our own film dataset

 Tools:
-- 2x zed-sk for data recording
+- 2x zed cameras for data recording
 - PC with 64GB RAM used for processing

 A research paper is being written based on this thesis and will be available soon.